 How Cannabis Differs From Psychedelic Drugs

 Before we start a deep-dive comparison, we should probably first review what exactly cannabis is and what it does.
-Though many of us know that this substance has a long and storied history of making an impact on chronic pain and other issues, some may not realize that cannabis has been harvested by people for thousands of years.
+Though many of us know that this substance has a long and storied history of being used for therapeutic properties, some may not realize that cannabis has been harvested by people for thousands of years.
 Cannabis is typically ingested by smoking, via drinks or food, or, increasingly, topically via creams and ointments, and even patches that sit on the skin.